 "Attendance Records.
 Employees shall be required to certify their presence and record any absences on forms to be provided by the State.
 Employees shall also be required to record on such forms any changes to or accruals of vacation, or sick leave credits.
 Such forms shall be submitted to the College President, or designee, for review on a monthly basis."

-This policy is also included in the UUP contract booklet on page 38 section 23.9.
+This policy is also included in the UUP contract booklet.